jfcloutier/karma_system/design_notes/som.md

 ### CA to umwelt CAs

 * Predictions - beliefs expected to be held by at least some umwelt CAs
-* Action directives - goals to achieve (the CA receiving the directive is free to choose how) or commands to execute (do as you're told)
+* Action directives - prioritized goals to achieve (the CA receiving the directive is free to choose how)

 ### Unwelt CAs to parent CAs